billpg/POP3Listener/BuildYourOwnPOP3Server.md

 ```
 ```

+# "That call to Path.Combine looks dangerous!"
+It does, well done for spotting it, but don't panic.

+The example code above doesn't validate the message's ID strings at all, so you might wonder what's stopping a doer-of-evil from requesting, say `"..\Other-User\Message.EML"` while Path.Combine duitifuly moves into the parent folder and into someone else's messages.

+Fortunately, the server checks the IDs requested by the client before passing them onto your custom code.
+If the client requests a message that isn't on the list returned by `OnMessageList`, the request will be rejected.

+What this means is that your custom retrieval and deletion handlers are free to skip validation because the server will only pass along requests for
+IDs your code had already created first.

 # What now?
 I hope you enjoyed building your very own POP3 service using the POP3 Listener component.
 The above was a simple project to get you going.
 If you do encounter an issue or you have a question, please open an issue on the project’s github page.